S&P 500 lags global markets as Yellen ends two-day testimony

 Upbeat U.S. housing data and Chinese factory data were not enough to drive up sentiment and a second day of testimony by U.S. Federal Reserve Chair Janet Yellen provided few new clues on the timing of an interest rate hike.

-On Wall Street, a sharp drop in shares of Apple Inc (AAPL.O) took a toll on the S&P 500 .SPX and Nasdaq, but the Dow .DJI marked another record closing high, boosted by McDonald's Corp (MCD.N). [.N] ECONG7
+On Wall Street, a sharp drop in shares of Apple Inc took a toll on the S&P 500 and Nasdaq, but the Dow marked another record closing high, boosted by McDonald's Corp. [.N]

 In China, the closely watched flash HSBC/Markit Purchasing Managers' Index showed February factory activity hit a four-month high but export orders shrank at their fastest rate in 20 months.